 There are many places all across the city that you can try wiener schnitzel.
 Just try any local restaurant!

-It is absolutely divine, but can be very filling.
-I recommend splitting it with a friend like I did!
-I’m not sure that I could’ve sat and had the whole thing on my own, because it was quite dense, but I think that’s what makes it so tasty.
+It is absolutely divine but can be very filling.
+I recommend splitting it with a friend as I did!
+I’m not sure that I could’ve sat and had the whole thing on my own because it was quite dense, but I think that’s what makes it so tasty.

 Just like the apple strudel, I recommend getting sachertorte at the Hofburg Cafe which is part of Hofburg Palace.
 It was absolutely divine.
 If you are interested in getting sachertorte where it was created, then check out Hotel Sacher’s Cafe Sacher, which is said to be the best sachertorte in Vienna.
 The line there was way too long, so I decided to come to Hofburg Cafe instead.
 I do not regret my decision!